onfork/ipv6-hosts_wiki/GGC.md

-As [[Google]] discribed, GGC is an important part of Google CDN, provided by ISP and Google.
+As [[Google]] described, GGC is an important part of Google CDN, provided by ISP and Google.

 > See the GGC servers allocated to you at